sampsyo/cs6120/content/blog/2020-03-06-wasm/index.md

 Then benefits of WebAssembly from actual compilation kick in.
 JavaScript needs to be compiled to multiple versions based on what types are in use (similar to any other dynamically typed language).
-WebAssembly code is statically typed and has its types encoded during offline compilation on to WebAssembly.
+WebAssembly is a sound, statically typed language, which has its types encoded during offline compilation on to WebAssembly.
 Therefore, it doesn't need monitoring (in the interpreter) to figure out the types, and maintain multiple versions.
 The JavaScript engine also doesn't need to do most optimizations, except for platform and hardware